Eurofunk/sbom-license-plugin/README.md

 - [ ] `signingKey` / `SIGNING_KEY`
   - Export the ASCII-armored private key with `gpg --armor --export-secret-keys <KEY_ID>` (replace `<KEY_ID>` with the value above).
   - Paste the full output—including the `BEGIN/END PGP PRIVATE KEY BLOCK` markers—into the Gradle property `signingKey` or environment variable `SIGNING_KEY`.
   - The build accepts either the raw ASCII-armored export or a base64-encoded copy of that same text.
-Binary (non-armored) keys are ignored and signing will be skipped with a warning.
+Gradle now validates that the material can be parsed as a PGP secret key; binary exports or truncated blocks are ignored and signing will be skipped with a warning.

 - [ ] `signingPassword` / `SIGNING_PASSWORD`
   - Use the passphrase chosen when creating the GPG key (from `gpg --full-generate-key`).